User guidance - figure T1

-Past observations are shown in two ways:
+- Past observations are shown in two ways:

-climatology for each year during 1971-2000 (black symbols) - observed temperatures over the reference period for each 3-month period during the year.
+- climatology for each year during 1971-2000 (black symbols) - observed temperatures over the reference period for each 3-month period during the year.
 The 30-year climatological mean is also shown (green circles).

-values observed in the most recent twelve 3-month periods (coloured line) - to relate the forecast to the most recent past.
+- values observed in the most recent twelve 3-month periods (coloured line) - to relate the forecast to the most recent past.
 Fifteen periods are shown to provide a full year's values for the recent past 4.

-There is a strong seasonal cycle in UK mean temperature, with the broadest range of year-to-year
+- There is a strong seasonal cycle in UK mean temperature, with the broadest range of year-to-year

-Outlook information shows the prediction for the average over the next 3-month period (here, for temperature) from each of the 42 'members' of the ensemble prediction, after expert modification.
+- Outlook information shows the prediction for the average over the next 3-month period (here, for temperature) from each of the 42 'members' of the ensemble prediction, after expert modification.
 Each point represents an equally likely future scenario.